-The W. Lloyd Wright Student Wellness Center, 1770 Elm Street, houses several health and wellness programs for Mines students: the Coulter Student Health Center, the Student Health Benefits Plan, the Counseling Center, the Dental Clinic and Student Disability Services.
-The wellness center is open from 8:00 am to 5:00 pm, Monday through Friday, during the fall and spring semesters.
+The W. Lloyd Wright Student Wellness Center, 1770 Elm Street, houses several health and wellness programs for Mines students: the Coulter Student Health Center, the Student Health Insurance Coordinator, the Counseling Center, the Dental Clinic and Student Disability Services.

+The wellness center is open from 8:00 am to 5:00 pm, Monday through Friday.
+The Wellness Center follows the delay and closure schedule set for the campus.